 - Applying for a job you were excited about and then reading negative employee reviews. ← Sure, you may need a job, but take reviews with a grain of salt as most of them will biased one way or another.
 If you are selected for an interview, you can use it as an opportunity to make up your own mind.
 Or, if what you read is so egregious you can’t bear to accept, decline the interview.

 - Not having a contact at the organization. ← It helps when you know someone, but don’t keep yourself up at night trying to make a connection.
 Instead, focus on the contacts you do have and how to reconnect with the people who are currently in your network.
 (Who knows, maybe they will know someone who knows someone!)

 - Noticing a typo...after submitting your application. ← If your application has already been sent, it’s a little too late to worry about that now!
-If you find that you sent something with a typo or other error, it’s best to move on and do better next time.
+It’s best to move on and do better next time.
 (Also be sure to get someone to proofread your documents!)

 - Avoiding an application because you don't have X experience. ← The decision to hire is made up of many factors.
 Having the right experience is of course a notable one, but organizational fit, personality, and passion for the cause also carries weight.
 If you meet the 80/20 rule (you can meet at least 80% of the requirements assuming the remaining 20% aren’t major), consider applying.

 - Refreshing your inbox to see if you missed an email. ← You can easily overcome this by doing a search in your inbox for the company name and being sure to check your spam folder on a regular basis (once or twice a day is sufficient- you don’t need to keep refreshing).